 And if you’re not interested in history, well, the geography is kind of compelling too.
 From the mighty Appalachian mountains in the West to Chesapeake Bay in the East, Virginia’s eight million population inhabits a fabulously rich and varied landscape, whose seasonal changes are legendarily beautiful.
 Some of the most beautiful parts in the foothills of the Appalachians particularly, are the home of Virginia’s burgeoning wine industry, which has been praised by experts as one of the most impressive up and coming wine regions of the New World.

 In the 1970s the state tourism authority coined the famous slogan to entice more visitors here “Virginia is for lovers”, now seen by Madison Avenue opinion-formers as one of the pioneering marketing campaigns.
 But of course, even a great slogan won’t sell an indifferent product, and Virginia is anything but that.
-From colonial Williamsburg in the East to the stunning displays to be seen in the Shenandoah Valley from the Skyline Drive Scenic Highway in the West, this is a state of inexhaustible riches, which yields up its glories only on repeated visits.
+From colonial Williamsburg in the East (Lynchburg is another good destination for history buffs) to the stunning displays to be seen in the Shenandoah Valley from the Skyline Drive Scenic Highway in the West, to the capital city vibe that you can feel in Alexandria this is a state of inexhaustible riches, which yields up its glories only on repeated visits.

 So here’s our selection of the best places to stay in Virginia, a state that combines the best of all worlds, northern and southern, urban and rural, traditional and super-modern.